 Design Features & Benefits

-The spiral plate heat exchanger is made by rolling two long metal plates around a center core to form two concentric spiral passages, one for each fluid.
+The spiral plate heat exchanger is made by rolling two long metal plates around a center core to form two concentric spiral flow passages, one for each fluid.
 The plate edges are welded shut so that each fluid stays within its own passage and there is no flow bypassing or intermixing.
-Plate width and channel spacings (gap between plates) are optimized for the specified duty and ease of access.
-Generally the plate gap is maintained by welded spacer studs although some designs do not require them.
+Channel plate width and spacing (gap between plates) are optimized for the specified duty, maximum heat transfer, and ease of access.
+The plate gap is maintained by welded spacer studs although some designs do not require them.

 Due to its inherent circular design and large surface area to volume ratio, the spiral heat exchanger offers unique advantages over other types of heat exchangers like the shell and tube.